-There are also two separate days of fieldwork in contrasting human There are also two separate days of mandatory fieldwork in contrasting human and physical environments.
-These fieldtrips are currently to Cambridge City Centre, and Walton-on-the-Naze.
+There are also two separate fieldwork events in contrasting human and physical locations at Walton on the Naze, Essex.
 The skills developed through this work are tested through examination questions in Paper 01 and 02, and are linked to the topics studied throughout the entire course.
 A final third paper is a decision making exercise for which resource materials are provided at the time of the examination to use in answering the questions set.